dakusan/DSQL/Readme.txt

 Copyright and coded by Dakusan - See http://www.castledragmire.com/Copyright for more information.
-Dakusan's MySQL Library (DSQL) - v2.0 http://www.castledragmire.com/Projects/DSQL
+Dakusan’s MySQL Library (DSQL) - v2.0.0.1 http://www.castledragmire.com/Projects/DSQL

 A MySQL library for PHP with functionality to help facilitate cleaner and quicker SQL access.